croepha/the-bike-shed/README.md

 For general coding:
 0. Download and install Virtualbox (or similar)
+1. Setup a Ubuntu 20.04 VM
+    - Hint: Deselect "Set up this disk as an LVM group" so that it just gives you the whole disk
-1. Setup a Ubuntu 20.04 VM (Use ubuntu-server if you want a lighter install, since we dont need the GUI)
+    - ubuntu-server is reccomended, it will be a lighter install, and we dont need the GUI
     - 40 GB should be plenty
+    - 4GB+ of RAM
     - Don't forget to give it a few CPUs if you want compiles to be faster
     - intall openssh with SSH, setup login for root
+        - Set networking options to use bridged networking
+        - `sudo apt install openssh-server` Or select (Install OpenSSH server during ubuntu install)
+        - `ip addr # print ip address`
+        - You should now at-least be able to ssh in as your non-root user
+        - `sudo passwd root # set a root password`
+        - `echo "PermitRootLogin yes" | sudo tee -a /etc/ssh/sshd_config # Appends option to end of file`
+        - `sudo systemctl restart sshd`
+        - Pro tip, add a section like this to your local `~/.ssh/config`

+              Host shed-dev-vbox
+                Hostname 1.2.3.4 # Relplace with your virtualbox ip address User root
+                ForwardAgent yes  # Enables ssh agent forwarding, which makes
+                                  # accessing github over ssh easier

+          Then you should be able to do `ssh shed-dev-vbox`

+    - Setup SAMBA for remote file access, usefull for using KiCad or Arduino Studio on your local workstation, also makes it easier to copy files out
+        - `sudo apt install samba`
+        - edit `/etc/samba/smb.conf` Add an entry at the end like this:

+              [root_samba]
+                  browseable = yes
+                  read only = no
+                  writable = yes
+                  create mask = 0755
+                  directory mask = 0755
+                  path = /

+        - `sudo smbpasswd root -a # Set a root password for SMB access`
+        - Now you should be able to easilly access the VM's files directly over SMB, login as root with the password you just set

 2. Log in as root (you will be doing everything as root) [VSCode] is reccomended (but not required) for [remote work over SSH]
 3. `mkdir /workspaces && git clone https://github.com/croepha/the-bike-shed.git /workspaces/the-bike-shed && cd /workspaces/the-bike-shed` (optionally open a vscode workspace there)
 4. `bash setup_dev_environment.bash` (or run the "setup dev environment" vscode task)
 5. To build the code and run the tests: `bash build.bash` (or the build task in vscode) Note the first time you run the build, you might get an error like this:  `fatal error: '/build/parse_headers.re.c' file not found` Just run the build again, currently we aren't telling ninja about some files were generating, this only effects first time builds.

 Hopefully that just worked, if it didn't, please let us know

-For Schematics, you should also grab [KiCad] Currently, the exterior code has a hard requirement on Arduino Studio, and it doesn't matter where you run that
+For Schematics, you should also grab [KiCad].
+Currently, the exterior code has a hard requirement on Arduino Studio, and it doesn't matter where you run that

 [VSCode]: https://code.visualstudio.com/
 [remote work over SSH]: https://code.visualstudio.com/docs/remote/ssh